 We talked about why he felt like that, and what he could do to physically force his body to relax and calm down.
 I didn’t make a big deal about it – my own experience has taught me that when we get in a negative feedback loop and focus on the fear, it’s really hard to break out.
 We went on, did our social outing, and suffered through it.

 Literally suffered.
 The adults let the kids work out their issues – and they had some issues – and kept a watchful eye from a distance.
 We want our kids to build some resilience and learn to problem solve and interact without us.
+Some kids need assistance from cannabis strains similar to what you can find at canadacannabisdispensary.ca/ to help them open up and socially interact more freely.
 The Engineer was upset: at me, for not buying the toy he “needed” for this outing, at the natural leaders of the group for only wanting to play a game they could play, and at his siblings who tagged along.

 It wasn’t fun for me either – no parent wants to watch their child suffer, even for a mild issue like this one.